DuncanCragg/OnexOS/README-App.md

 Again, unlike Minecraft:

- - each family member can have their own stuff on their own device rather than joining someone else's world - links work across devices, too, and everything is shared securely just over the domestic WiFi; but you can all keep working on your own creations away from home and re-sync when you return.
+ - Each family member has their own stuff on their own device, and all that is sewn together into the shared family world - rather than everyone joining someone else's world that's just on their device
- - there's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
+ - There's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
+ - So links work across devices, too, and everything is shared securely just over the domestic WiFi
+ - Hence you can all keep working on your own creations away from home and then re-sync when you return
- - there's no account set-up or logging in: you can all just jump in and get started immediately!
+ - There's no account set-up or logging in: you can all just jump in and get started immediately!

 ### What's the business model?